 Figure 2.13 shows possible uses of dashboards.
 There is practically no field in which dashboards cannot be used to improve processes and make the right business decisions.
-Visualisation of data using dashboards builds employee awareness of operations in every possible process.
+Data visualization using dashboards builds employee awareness of operations in every possible process.